EnHatch/SwiftStyleGuide/README.md

 When adding protocol conformance to a class, prefer adding a separate class extension for the protocol methods.
 This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.

-Also, don't forget the `// MARK: -` comment to keep things well-organized!

 **Preferred:**

 ```swift
 class MyViewcontroller: UIViewController {
   // class stuff here